jon-batscha/config-csv-ingestion/README.md

 This file contains a sample script that:
 1. generates event and profiles payloads from `sample_orders.csv`
-2. send those payloads to klaviyo using all cores
+2. sends those payloads to klaviyo using all cores

 ### `sample_orders.csv`